MARKET SNAPSHOT: Stocks Buoyed By Trade Hopes In Last Session Of A Dismal 2018

 What are analysts saying?

-Traders said a midweek bounce after a Christmas Eve meltdown may set the stage for further consolidation and recovery in the near term, but cautioned that the bottoming process may have further to run once the calendar flips to 2019.
+A midweek bounce after a Christmas Eve meltdown may set the stage for further consolidation and recovery in the near term, but traders cautioned that the bottoming process may have further to run once the calendar flips to 2019.

+A combination of window dressing and bargain hunting is likely giving the market a boost along with trade-related news, according to Colin Cieszynski, chief market strategist at SIA Wealth Management Inc. He also expects stocks to gain once the U.S. government shutdown comes to an end in the new year.

 "Looking ahead into the first few weeks of the new year, we continue to believe the market will climb higher as tactical internal and sentiment extremes moderate, while sucking the optimists back in, before ultimately taking the next leg down in this bear market," said Jeff deGraaf, chairman of Renaissance Macro Research, in a note.
 "We see a wide trading range of about 10%, with support [for the S&P 500] at 2,346 and resistance at 2,600.